 If you are in the market for a new couch, then we're here to help you come to a decision.
-There are so many couches, and who has the time to sift through them all?
+There are so many couches out there, and who has the time to sift through them all?
 Now, this all-important purchase needs to be right, so you've done the smart thing by coming to the experts as your new couch will prove itself to be the focal point of your living room.
 It'll also tie all your home decor together nicely and last you for years (if you pick the right one).

 These couches have been highlighted by our expert Amy, who has read multiple reviews and grilled the team for their expert opinions to help narrow down the top couches out there.
 We made sure to consider four factors: style, quality, comfort, and price.